devrodmastria/vopio-android/README.md

 **Scope**: This mobile app is being developed as part of my startup project at TechTown Detroit.

-Software Requirements Specification document available upon request.
+**SRS**: Software Requirements Specification document available upon request.

 **Demo** video avaiable at: https://youtu.be/em5_wLCC-Kk